 Immunization Clearance/COVID-19 Vaccine Exemptions:

 The UCLA MSW program requires that all students obtain a health clearance.
 In certain limited circumstances, students may be granted a medical exception, an accommodation based on religious beliefs or disabilities, or a deferral based on pregnancy.
 While we do understand that UCLA is allowing for exemptions under special/certain circumstances, please be aware that your agency may or may not allow such exemptions.
-While we will do our best to find an agency that will allow an exemption or that does not have a vaccination policy, please be advised that field education is an integral part of the MSW program and that if we are unable to find a suitable placement, you will not be able to meet the program requirements.
+While we will do our best to find an agency that will allow an exemption or that does not have a vaccination policy, please be advised that practicum education is an integral part of the MSW program and that if we are unable to find a suitable placement, you will not be able to meet the program requirements.

 Application Process – MSW